MicrosoftDocs/security/zero-trust/data-compliance-gov-ransomware-recovery-readiness.md

 ### Deployment objectives

-Meet these deployment objectives to to secure your backup infrastructure.
+Meet these deployment objectives to secure your backup infrastructure.

 | Done | Deployment objective | Owner |
 |:-------|:-------|:-----|:--------|